-Let’s be real, there is no business without a competition today.
+There is no business without competition today.
 For example, even if you live in a small town and you own a steakhouse, you still need to compete with bars, movie theaters, and other related businesses where your customers want to spend cash.

 But, with the increased usage of the Internet as a place where you can purchase products and services, you’re no longer competing with local businesses only.
 You are also in competition with businesses from other cities, and other countries too.

-Your competitors might be some new entrants into the marketplace or offer similar products to yours that can reduce the sales of your product as a result.
+They might offer similar products to yours that can reduce the sales of your product as a result.
 But, competition is not just about taking away money from you.
 You can also gain a lot of capital and market share if some of your new competitors want to sell their products with your help or want to sell their companies to yours.

 That’s why you need to have a constant market research process for new competitors.

-What do I need to know about my competitors?
+What do I need to know about the competitors?